-Obtaining needed services: At times, families do not receive needed services because qualified providers are not available.
-This is noteworthy in accessing Section 28 services.
+Obtaining community supports: At times, families do not receive needed services because qualified providers are not available.
+This is noteworthy in long waits for Section 28 services.
 One father spoke to MDDC of having to decide whether an unreliable support person was preferable to no support person and of changing holiday plans based upon the availability of support.
+Another spoke of having no choice but to pursue residential placement (due to the lack of availability of support).
 Another parent spoke of a child receiving speech therapy once every other week for a 90 minute session rather than the 20 minutes three times a week that the child needed.